sam7parker/FedEx-Dashboard/README.md

 - Eleftherios Vganges - Developer

 ### Director Dashboard
-- Azim Bazarov
+- Azim Bazarov - Developer
-- Jennie Zheng
+- Jennie Zheng - UI/UX Designer
-- Samuel Parker
+- Samuel Parker - Developer

 # How to run?
 1. Download the zip file by clicking on the "Code" button or through the terminal.